Take the FIRST Tech Challenge!

 For FIRST Tech Challenge, event registration is done at the local level, and not with FIRST HQ.
 The EVENTS site page provides in depth information on the process.

 Synopsis of FIRST Tech Challenge Awards.
 Dean’s List is not awarded at FIRST in Michigan FIRST Tech Challenge events as candidates must be high school students.
 Optional awards are at the discretion of the event host.
-Game Manual 1 has a section dedicated to Judging and Award Criteria.
+The Competition Manual has a section dedicated to Judging and Award Criteria.

 Teams are eligible for advancement at any one of the first three official fall season events they participate at the following levels: Qualifying Event and League Tournament.
 Each event has a designated number of advancement spots to the Michigan FIRST Tech Challenge State Championship.
 From States, teams can earn one of the designated advancement spots to FIRST Championship.